jrandj/aws-security-specialty/README.md

 1. You are trying to use the Systems Manager to patch a set of EC2 systems.
 Some of the systems are not getting covered in the patching process.
 Which of the following can be used to troubleshoot the issue?
     * Check to see if the right role has been assigned to the EC2 instances and that the SSM agent is installed and running on the instance.
 You can use the EC2 Health API to determine the version of the SSM agent and the last time the instance sent a heartbeat value.

+1. Development teams in your organisation use S3 buckets to store the log files for various applications hosted in development environments in AWS.
+The developers want to keep the logs for one month for troubleshooting purposes and then remove the logs.
+What feature will enable this requirement?
+    * Lifecycle configuration on the S3 bucket enables you to specify the lifecycle management objects in a bucket, including logs.
+An expiration action can be used to specify when the objects expire.

 ### Identity and Access Management